Reasons not to dismiss GPS devices for your car

 Despite the map capabilities of smartphones, buying a GPS unit for your car can still make sense.
-Here’s why
+Here’s why:

 The smartphone has replaced so many other devices and tools — cameras, notebooks, tape recorders — that I thought the answer was obvious when I asked Rik Paul, the autos editor at The Wirecutter, a product reviews website owned by The New York Times, if buying a GPS unit for the car made sense anymore.
 Boy, was I wrong.